EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/celestial.SolarSys.md

 ### celestial.SolarSys.equinox_solstice

 Approximate time of Equinox and Solstice Package: celestial.SolarSys Description: Calculate the approximate time of Equinox and Solstice for a given list of years.
-Accurate to about 100s between
+Accurate to about 100s between year -1000 to 3000.